WebOfTrust/ietf-keri/draft-ssmith-keri.md

 ### SAIDs and KERI Label Convention Normalization

-Because the order of appearance of fields is enforced then where a label appears can add context to help clarify its meaning.
+Because the order of appearance of fields is enforced in all KERI messages, where a label appears (in which message or which block in a message) adds the necessary context to fully determine its meaning.

-`v` for version string when. it appears must be the first field
+### Special Label Ordering Requirements

+The version string, `v`, field MUST be the first field when it appears.
+This enables a RegEx stream parser to consistently find the version string.

-We have two other identifiers that appear after `v` when `v` is present or may appear first when `v` is not present.
+There are two other identifiers that appear after `v` when `v` is present or may appear first when `v` is not present.
 These are `i` and `d`.

-In this context, `i` is short for `ai`, the attributable identifier (controller identifier prefix).
-The attributable identifier may also be thought of as the autonomic identifier, the attesting identifier (testator), the authorizing identifier, the author identifier, and the authenticated identifier.
-A way of thinking about an `i` or `ai` is that it is the identifier of the authoritative entity to which a statement may be securely attributed, thereby making the statement verifiably authentic.
+In this context, `i` is short for `ai`, which is short for the Autonomic IDentifier (AID).
+The AID given by the `i` field may also be thought of as a securely attributable identifier, authoritative identifier, authenticatable identifier, authorizing identifier, or authoring identifier.
+Because AIDs may be namespaced, the essential component of an AID is the cryptographically derived Controller identifier prefix.
+An AID MUST be self-certifying.
+An AID may be simply the Controller identifier prefix or may be namespaced as part of a W3C Decentralized IDentifier (DID) {{W3C_DID}}.
+Another way of thinking about an `i` field is that it is the identifier of the authoritative entity to which a statement may be securely attributed, thereby making the statement verifiably authentic via a non-repudiable signature made by that authoritative entity as the Controller of the private key(s).

 ### KERI Defined Element Labels